 Click on the questions below for more information.

-- Who are the best people to talk to in school about my child’s difficulties with Learning and Special Educational Needs?
+- 8. Who are the best people to talk to in school about my child’s difficulties with learning and Special Educational NeedsDisability?

-- How are the teachers in school helped to work with children with an SEND and what training do they have?
+- 14. How are the teachers in school helped to work with children with SEND and what training do they have?

-- How can I find out about additional support for children with SEND in Barnsley?
+- 17. How can I find out about additional provision for children with SEND in and around Barnsley?